Affiliate links on Android Authority may earn us a commission. Learn more.

 - Google gave up after only two years: This is probably the biggest issue.
 The app launched in 2013 and was Google’s flagship chat app.
 By the end of 2016, Google had started its messaging identity crisis and had three other chat apps (Messages, Allo, and Duo).
 That number doesn’t include the retired Google Talk.
 Hangouts received updates for a while afterward, but it was never the center of attention after 2015.

 - Competitors caught up: The charm of Hangouts was its strong set of base features.
-Well, unfortunately for Google, the concept of a group video chat isn’t unique, so eventually the big dogs caught up to Hangouts.
+Well, unfortunately for Google, the concept of a group video chat isn’t unique, so eventually, the big dogs caught up to Hangouts.
 Hangouts didn’t do much to push the envelope forward after that, allowing competitors to overtake Hangouts with features like true end-to-end encryption, self-destructing messages, and others.

-- Google’s identity crisis confused everybody: By the time Hangouts retired, Google had released six other messaging apps, and that doesn’t include platform-specific ones like YouTube Messenger, Google Maps Messages, or integrated chats in Google Photos, Google Docs, etc. It’s honestly difficult to keep track of.
+- Google’s identity crisis confused everybody: By the time Hangouts retired, Google had released six other messaging apps, and that didn’t include platform-specific ones like YouTube Messenger, Google Maps Messages, or integrated chats in Google Photos, Google Docs, etc. It’s honestly difficult to keep track of.
 There was only a small amount of time where Hangouts had the spotlight.
 It otherwise competed for attention with something else Google was doing.

 - Google didn’t market to consumers: Hangouts was never the thing to use in the mainstream.
 Google could’ve made it more consumer-friendly with stickers, themes, filters, and other fun little extras.
-As far as I’m aware, it only had a dark theme and a light theme to go along with its classic green layout.
+As far as I’m aware, it only had a dark and light theme to go along with its classic green layout.
 The company never marketed the app to a wide audience.
 The company just shoved the app on Android phones by default and rarely said a word about it again.

 - Other miscellaneous criticisms: Hangouts wasn’t above reproach.
 It faced plenty of criticism for nagging bugs that wouldn’t go away, a lack of proper encryption, and some even criticized it for abandoning XMPP, preventing it from being used on multi-chat apps like Pidgin.
 Its integration with Google Plus forced people to use real names for a while, limiting privacy.
 These minor issues plagued Hangouts throughout its lifetime.

 Humans practice hagiography fairly consistently.
 We tend to want to remember the good times and dismiss the bad ones.
 A lot of people feel the same way about Hangouts.
 It was the best chat service Google ever made.
-However, I can distinctly remember whole days where I searched for a Hangouts alternative because the bugs were that frustrating.
+However, I can distinctly remember whole days when I searched for a Hangouts alternative because the bugs were that frustrating.
 It wasn’t always smooth sailing with Google Hangouts.

 Google Hangouts: The legacy

 Hangouts, by contrast, affected the industry in a different way.
 When it launched, it launched with text, voice, and video chat.
 It also featured group versions of all of those chats and excellent cross-platform support.
 It was a rare feature set when the app launched back in 2013.
 Since then, most services have improved and adapted.
 Facebook Messenger added individual and group video chatting in 2015.
 WhatsApp followed along in 2018.
 Speaking of WhatsApp, the company added a website version in 2015.
-Viber added video calls in 2014, while Telegram added the feature in 2021, and Discord followed suit in 2017.
+Viber added video calls in 2014, Telegram added the feature in 2021, and Discord followed suit in 2017.

 Also read: The best alternatives to FaceTime on Android